davidruegamer/davidruegamer.github.io/_pages/about.md

 I am Associate Professor at the LMU Munich, heading the [Data Science Group](https://datascience-lmu.github.io/website/) and also a Principal Investigator of the [Munich Center for Machine Learning (MCML)](https://mcml.ai/).
 I am grateful that my research is funded by the [Federal Ministry of Education and Research (BMBF)](https://www.bmbf.de/bmbf/en/home/home_node.html) and the [German Research Foundation (DFG)](https://www.dfg.de/en).
 Before joining the LMU, I was interim professor for Computational Statistics at the TU Dortmund (winter ‘22/23) and RWTH Aachen (summer ‘22).

-My current research involves the development of **uncertainty quantification approaches** for statistical and machine learning models, the **unification of concepts** from statistics and deep learning, and **sparsification** of neural networks.
-See my [Google Scholar profile](https://scholar.google.de/citations?hl=de&user=_DYguksAAAAJ&view_op=list_works&sortby=pubdate) for some of my recent research.
+My current research involves the development of **uncertainty quantification approaches** for deep learning approaches (using e.g. a [Bayesian approach](https://proceedings.mlr.press/v235/papamarkou24b.html)), the **unification of concepts** from statistics and deep learning, and [**sparsification** of neural networks](https://arxiv.org/abs/2307.03571).
+See also my [Google Scholar profile](https://scholar.google.de/citations?hl=de&user=_DYguksAAAAJ&view_op=list_works&sortby=pubdate) for some of my recent research.

 I am committed to advancing my research field through active participation in the academic community:
 * as an action editor for the [JSS](https://www.jstatsoft.org/index),
 * as an area chair for several conferences such as *NeurIPS* and *UAI*,
-* as reviewer for many statistics and machine learning journals, including *Biometrika*, *Electronic Journal of Statistics*, *Journal of American Statistical Association*, *Journal of Graphical and Computational Statistics*, *Journal of Machine Learning Research*, *Statistics and Computing*, and
+* as reviewer for many statistics and machine learning journals, including *Biometrika*, *Electronic Journal of Statistics*, *Journal of American Statistical Association*, *Journal of Graphical and Computational Statistics*, *Journal of Machine Learning Research*, and
-* as reviewer for the top machine learning conferences, including *AAAI*, *AISTATS*, *ECML-PKDD*, *ICML*, *ICLR*, *NeurIPS*, *UAI*, where I am repeatedly among the top reviewers.
+* as reviewer for the top machine learning conferences, including *AAAI*, *AISTATS*, *ICML*, *ICLR*, *NeurIPS*, *UAI*, where I am repeatedly among the top reviewers.

 If you want to find out more, visit my [group's homepage](https://datascience-lmu.github.io/website/), where you can find information about the awesome people I work with, our teaching as well as recent news.